aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 Cluster Reordering:
 With a certain probability, the assignment of RPs to clusters is modified.
-This is done either by redistributing all RPs among existing clusters (reclustering) or by randomly reassigning individual RAs to different clusters, helping to explore new clustering configurations.
+This is done either by redistributing all RPs among existing clusters (reclustering) or by randomly reassigning individual residential areas RAs to different clusters, helping to explore new clustering configurations.

 Cluster Start Time Adjustment:
 Some clusters have their start time shifted slightly (by up to ±5000 seconds).
 This helps in fine-tuning the